What about after my return home? Who will remove my stitches?

 Will I be guaranteed a baby?
 How soon after surgery can I start trying to have a baby?

 No. While it would be a great blessing to be able to make this guarantee ~ it simply is not possible for any doctor to promise that you will get pregnant.
-There is no doctor, surgeon, fertility expert etc. who is able to 'guarantee' you a pregnancy /baby no matter what they may tell you.
-No two patients are the same and while surgeons can restore the fertility 'tools' your body needs to become pregnant, they simply cannot guarantee or force a pregnancy to happen.
+There is no doctor, surgeon, fertility expert etc. who is able to 'guarantee' you a baby, so beware of those who do.
+No two patients are the same and while surgeons can restore the fertility 'tools' your body needs to become pregnant, they simply cannot guarantee a pregnancy.
 Your body has been altered and will never again be the same as it was created, but Dr. Perez's will repair them to as close as possible.

-What we can do is guarantee you that you will have the 'best outcome possible' with your surgery, and that we will do everything we can to make sure that your tubal reversal is successful and your fertility is restored.
+What we can do is guarantee you that you will have the 'best outcome possible' with your surgery, and that we will do everything we can to make sure that your reversal is successful.
 Still, not everyone will conceive, and often there is no explanation as to why.
 There are many factors that determine the ability to conceive following a reversal, including but not limited to following the doctor's instructions.

 If you have any questions, please email!!
 Thank you!